SCLOUD-PTE-LTD/docs/public-cloud/compute/ulhost.md

 2. The accuracy of the used time is up to one day, and if it is less than one day, it will be counted as one day;

 ```
-- Example 1: Assume that you purchased a one-month light application cloud host with a package amount of 34 RMB, and you will be refunded for deleting resources after 9.5 days of use
+- Example 1: Assume that you purchased a one-month light application cloud host with a package amount of 34 Credit, and you will be refunded for deleting resources after 9.5 days of use
-Refund amount = 34 - [10×(34/30)×1.5]= 14 RMB
+Refund amount = 34 - [10×(34/30)×1.5]= 14 Credit (1,96$)
-- Example 2: Assume that you purchased a 2-month light application cloud host, the package amount is 34×2=68 RMB, and you will be refunded if you delete the resource after 9.5 days of use
+- Example 2: Assume that you purchased a 2-month light application cloud host, the package amount is 34×2=68 Credit, and you will be refunded if you delete the resource after 9.5 days of use
-Refund amount = 68 - [10×(68/60)×1.5]= 51 RMB
+Refund amount = 68 - [10×(68/60)×1.5]= 51 Credit (7,14$)
 ```